Blanca 2022 Water Quality Report Available

-The 2015 Water Quality Report for 2014 is now available here.
+The 2022 Water Quality Report for 2021 is now available.
+Click here for the pdf file.
 It is also available at Blanca Town Hall.

 Blanca now accepts online payments for Court fines and utility payments

 The Town has just concluded an agreement with GovTeller to accept online payments for court fines and water/sewer payments.
 By Colorado law, the town can pass on any credit card and other fees to the customer.
 These fees will be charged in addition to the amount of the fine or the utility bill.
 Using this service will take you to the secure GovTeller website.
 Using this service, you can see the exact amount of the fees before you make the payment.

 For court fines, you will need your citation number.
 For utility payments, your name or account number is sufficient.

 Please let us know how you like the new feature.
 The links for payments are on the Town's PayOnline Page

 Blanca wins "Water System of the Year" award for 2012

 The Town of Blancareceived the annual Water System of the Year award from Colorado Rural Water Association (CRWA).
 The award was presented at CRWAs Recognition Banquet on Wednesday, February 13, 2013 during the 32nd Annual Conference and Exhibition held in Colorado Springs